Deep Rooted

 About

 Kinetic Ensemble closes out its milestone 10th season with a program tracing and celebrating its Houston roots.
-The evening features a world premiere by composer Mason Bynes — who hails from Sugar Land, and is now based in New York — that draws inspiration from the roller rinks of her hometown, and the Houston premiere of a new work by genre-defying artist Evan Ziporyn, written for Kinetic and premiered earlier in the spring.
-The program continues with two interwoven works by British composers Frank Bridge and Benjamin Britten, and are a nod to Kinetic’s first pilot performance in 2014.
+The evening features no less than three premieres: a new work by composer Mason Bynes (who hails from Sugar Land, and is now based in New York) that expands upon her school-age hobby of composing musical telegrams for friends and classmates; the Texas premiere of In Light of Sound by genre-defying artist Evan Ziporyn, written for Kinetic’s residency at MIT earlier this Spring; and a short fanfare by founding member, violinist-composer Giancarlo Latta.
+The program concludes with Benjamin Britten’s Variations on a Theme of Frank Bridge, which is a nod to Kinetic’s first performance in 2015 that featured this work.
 Celebrate 10 years of collaborative music-making and “thoughtful, incisive programming” (Arts and Culture Texas) with Kinetic!

-curated by Natalie Lin Douglas, violinist and Artistic Director
+— curated by Natalie Lin Douglas, Giancarlo Latta, and Patricia Ryan, founding members

 Program